Darry-lang1/vuln/H3C/GR-1200W/12/readme.md

 ![image-20220724220055672](img/image-20220724220055672.png)

-Finally, you also can write exp to get a stable root shell without authorization.
+Finally, you also can write exp to get a stable root shell.